Dans-labs/pid-resolution-monitor/README.md

 Visit http://localhost:9000/docs to see the API documentation provided by [Swagger UI](https://github.com/swagger-api/swagger-ui)

+### PID Resolver Resolution Client Properties
+- Default timeout of 30 seconds, meaning the request times out if a server does not respond within this time frame.
+- All methods are configured to follow a maximum of 20 redirects.
+- GET request that includes typical browsing parameters such as user agent and accepted cookies with HTTPX library

 ### References
 * [Async Architecture with FastAPI, Celery, and RabbitMQ ](https://dassum.medium.com/async-architecture-with-fastapi-celery-and-rabbitmq-c7d029030377)